rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 - [Clipboard Indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator) - The most popular, reliable and feature-rich clipboard manager for GNOME with over 1M downloads
 - [Customize Clock on Lock Screen](https://extensions.gnome.org/extension/4663/customize-clock-on-lock-screen/) -  Create Custom Text on the Lock Screen
 - [GSConnect](https://github.com/GSConnect/gnome-shell-extension-gsconnect) - With GSConnect you can securely connect to mobile devices
+- [Logo Menu](https://extensions.gnome.org/away/https%253A%252F%252Fgithub.com%252FAryan20%252FLogomenu) - Adds a MacOS like button to the top left of the screen with `About my System`, `Force Quit App`, etc. Very cool extension.
 - [Removable Drive Menu](https://extensions.gnome.org/extension/7/removable-drive-menu/) - A status menu for accessing and unmounting removable devices.
 - [Systemd Manager](https://github.com/hardpixel/systemd-manager) - Systemd Manager is a Gnome Shell Extension which allows you to start/stop systemd services via a menu in the status area in the top panel.
 You can preselect which services should be shown in the extension preferences dialog.